originell/simpleblog/README.rst

 + Here_ you can read how to use syntax highlighting in a post

-+ You can find pygments' css syntax in the PYGMENTS.rst
++ See how to generate a css for pygment's here_

 + To get the leatest entry you just have to do the following in a template::